prabhavad/Algorithms/README.md

 # Algorithms
-Contains few Algorithms and DataStructures
+Contains few programs on Algorithms and data structures.